 To be eligible for the Outstanding Directors award, individuals must be an independent director of at least one publicly traded U.S. company.
 Nominations can originate from any source (e.g., Chairman, CEO, Corporate Secretary, fellow director) but must be seconded by at least one independent director who sits on a board with the candidate.

 Nominations submitted from January through August will be considered in the same year.
 Those received from September through December will be held for consideration the following year.
+Click here to submit a nomination.

 Given the large number of nominations received each year, only those nominators whose candidates are finalists will hear directly from the Outstanding Directors Program.
 Thank you for your understanding.